adnan-drina/private-ai-demo/stages/stage2-model-alignment/README.md

 - `guardrails-configmap.yaml` – detector presets (PII + prompt-injection)
 - `guardrails-orchestrator.yaml` – runtime definition + OTEL telemetry
 - `guardrails-route.yaml` – external access for policy testing
+- `hf-detector-*.yaml` – Hugging Face toxicity detector BuildConfig/Deployment/Service
+- `patch-llama-guardrails-env.yaml` – OTEL env vars for orchestrator pods

+The Playground sidebar exposes a **Guardrails** toggle backed by the TrustyAI shields:

+- `regex_guardrail` – PII regex bundle (emails, SSNs, cards, phone, basic names)
+- `toxicity_guardrail` – Hugging Face `ibm-granite/granite-guardian-hap-38m`

+Both shields can be applied to prompts, RAG context, and streaming responses.
+See `docs/guardrails-shields.md` for guidance on adding/removing shields and suggested demo prompts.

+**Guardrail demo flow:**
+1. Run a normal Chat/RAG turn with guardrails disabled (baseline behaviour).
+2. Enable guardrails, pick the shield to showcase, optionally apply it to RAG context.
+3. Re-run the same prompt and highlight the block reason returned by the TrustyAI orchestrator.

 The LlamaStack Playground reads the Guardrails route to enforce policies in the RAG UI.